JRay87/JRay87.github.io-reading-notes-/201/class-07.md

 By using a constructor function you can build multiple objects using the same piece of code.
 This is less demanding on the memory of the computer and will run smoother.

+### The three built-in objects

+Browser Object Model - This represents the current window, contains objects that describe the browser, and is the topmost object in the model.

+Document Object Model - This represents the current webpage loaded in the browser

+Global JavaScript Objects - This list includes strings, number, boolean, undefined, null, and objects.
+Working with these valuables allows you to write methods with the values of the data types.